Cordell Hull Dam Right Bank Tailwater Recreation Area closing

-The U.S. Army Corps of Engineers Nashville District announces the area below Cordell Hull Dam known as the Right Bank Tailwater Recreation Area is closing today for 90 days while construction work is underway to stabilize the rock bluff below the dam.
-(USACE Photo by Ashley Webster)
+NASHVILLE, Tenn.
+(Oct.
+11, 2023) – The U.S. Army Corps of Engineers Nashville District announces the area below Cordell Hull Dam known as the Right Bank Tailwater Recreation Area is closing today for 90 days while construction work is underway to stabilize the rock bluff below the dam.

+The closure area starts at the end of Turkey Creek Nature Trail parking lot near the Resource Manager’s Office.
+The impacted amenities will be the restroom closest to the dam, the parking lot that oversees the lock and dam, and any land based tailwater fishing.

+This project is going to remove any loose or severely eroded rock that could pose a hazard to the public.
+Any participants of scheduled dam tours will have to park and meet on the lock side of Cordell Hull Dam.
+The lock’s address is 24 Cordell Hull Park Road, Elmwood, TN 38560.

 |Date Taken: